Siva-Mula-03/Dijkstra_Algorithm_Application/README.md

 # Dijkstra_Algorithm_Application

 Q. For the map given below, find the least compromising route such that its cost saving as well as time saving.
 Explain your implementation in detail.
-The price estimation is done using the following metrics: [40 M]
+The price estimation is done using the following metrics:
 (I) For every Km travelled, it costs $0.45 in fuel.
 (II) For every hour spent on the road, it costs $10 for the driver.
 (III) For every hour spent on the pit stops, it costs $25 for expenditures.